How to Make Permanent Changes-

 Surrender sucks.

 Surrendering our sin or someone we love to God means we concede we have reached the end of our ability to fix, manage or deal with the problem on our own.
 In surrender we get real and acknowledge we cannot change anything or anyone in our own power— no matter how desperately we might want to.
-We recognize the hard (and painful) truth we simply cannot make anyone do anything.
+We recognize the hard, painful truth we simply cannot make anyone do anything.
 We need God to do whatever needs to be done in us or our loved one or it’s just not happening.

 Sigh.